Table of Contents

 Another suspicious email content is that scammers might want you to believe that you gained an award.
 There would be a link to gather the award, but it is probably dangerous.
 Do not rush into getting the award.

 Do not forget!
-Scammers likely to make you surprised or feared so that you will not have time to suspect of them.
+Scammers are likely to make you surprised or feared so that you will not have time to suspect them.

 Signatures

-Some companies’ employees have a specific signature which indicate that the email coming from a legitimate source.
-If the signature is different or not exists at all, there must be something suspicious.
-Contact with that person to verify the email source.
+Some companies’ employees have a specific signature that indicates that the email is coming from a legitimate source.
+If the signature is different or does not exist at all, there must be something suspicious.
+Contact that person to verify the email source.

 Sources